 There are over 4 million miles of highways, roads, and other transportation arteries throughout the US and many of them cut through the heart of vital habitat for endangered and threatened species.
 While key to our mobility, they are often designed without consideration for wildlife movement.

 The impacts of these paved paths can be devastating for wildlife.
 On a basic level, isolated islands of biodiversity are formed that fragment wildlife populations, divide habitats, and degrade ecosystems.
 At its extreme, human development cuts off entire migration routes and blocks any chance of adapting to changing ecosystems.
-The results can create genetic bottlenecking, a byproduct of inbreeding that diminishes genetic diversity and makes species more susceptible to extinction.

 Earlier this month, Sen. Tom Udall (D-N.M.) and U.S. Rep. Don Beyer (D-VA) introduced a bill that would make movement safer and easier for wildlife.
 The impetus for the bill was the recent UN report that found at least 1 million species are in danger of extinction due to accelerated human activity.